Empyrean hopes for short wait as bad weather hinders rig mobilisation off China

-In an update on Wednesday, Empyrean Energy informed that safety inspections have been carried out following the handover of the rig and the NH9 rig has been cleared to move to the Jade well location pending suitable weather conditions.
+In an update on Wednesday, Empyrean Energy informed that safety inspections were carried out following the handover of the rig.
+The NH9 rig has been cleared to move to the Jade well location pending suitable weather conditions.
 Currently, the rig is still on location and anchored at the CNOOC well, which it drilled immediately preceding mobilisation to Jade.

 Commenting on the latest delay, Tom Kelly, Empyrean CEO, stated: “We look forward to re-commencing rig mobilisation operations as soon as weather conditions allow for safe working conditions.
 Based on the current long-range forecast, we do not expect the wait to be very long.”

 Empyrean intends to provide a further update on its progress after weather conditions allow rig operations to re-start.
 The company also explains that COSL will provide a new anticipated spud date once sea conditions improve and operations can re-commence, adding that safety protocols require sea conditions to be six or less on the Beaufort Scale for towing and anchoring operations expected to take four days in total.